Island Park – Wellington Village

 Wellington Village neighbourhood is bound by the Ottawa River on the north, Highway 417 on the south, Parkdale Avenue (to the north of Scott Street) and Holland Avenue on the east, and Island Park Drive to the west.
-The area includes Tunney’s Pasture, a 121-acre area that is exclusively developed for federal government buildings, and the communities of Wellington Village, Island Park, Fisher Park, Hampton Park and Elmdale.
+When using this profile to help inform planning decisions, users need to understand that the neighbourhoods described here may hide the unique strengths and challenges of some distinct communities within them.
+ONS should be regarded as only one source of information; other sources that help identify these variations also need to be considered as part of any decision-making process.
+The area includes Tunney’s Pasture, a 121-acre area that is exclusively developed for federal government buildings, and the communities of Wellington Village, Island Park, Champlain Park, Fisher Park, Hampton Park and Elmdale.

 In 1910 the Ottawa Improvement Commission constructed Island Park Drive (then named The Ottawa Improvement Commission Driveway) as well as a series of bridges in the area which connected the Ottawa shore to the islands located between Ontario and Quebec.
 Those islands became known as Island Park.
 The grand homes located on Island Park Drive today stem from a series of construction initiatives launched throughout the 1920s, depression era 1930s, and the 1940s.